lbell/pretty-google-calendar/readme.txt

 1. In the Google Calendar interface, locate the “My calendars” area on the left.
 1. Hover over the calendar you need and click the downward arrow.
 1. A menu will appear.
 Click “Calendar settings”.
-1. In the “Calendar Address” section of the screen, you will see your Calendar ID.
-It will look something like “abcd1234@group.calendar.google.com” this is the value you enter into the shortcode.
+1. In the “Integrage Calendar” section of the screen, you will see your "Calendar ID".
+It will look something like “abcd1234@group.calendar.google.com” (or your email if it's your default calendar) this is the value you enter into the shortcode.

 == Screenshots ==